 26 And said, If thou wilt diligently hearken to the voice of the Lord thy God, and wilt do that which is right in his sight, and wilt give ear to his commandments, and keep all his statutes, I will put none of these diseases upon thee, which I have brought upon the Egyptians: for I am the Lord that healeth thee.

-Scenario 1: A young man, OLS, experienced the rupture of an aortic aneurysm due to severe high blood pressure.
-He had emergency surgery and the aneurysm was successfully repaired.
+Scenario #1: A young man, OLS, experienced the rupture of an aortic aneurysm due to severe high blood pressure.
+He had emergency surgery, and the aneurysm was successfully repaired.
 He did well for several years but was found in the emergency room again with severe unrelenting chest pain.
 The diagnosis was even more devastating this time.
-The aneurysm had extended further down into his chest area and the surgeon who repaired it the first time was unable to perform the surgery this time.
-The location of the aneurysm made it so difficult to reach that it appeared that there was no hope.
+The aneurysm had extended further down into his chest area, and the surgeon who repaired it the first time was unable to perform the surgery this time.
+The location of the aneurysm made it so challenging to reach that it appeared that there was no hope.
 But his family was no ordinary group of people.
-These were saints of the most High God who knew Him to be a miracle worker.
+These were saints of the Most High God who knew Him to be a miracle worker.
 They cried out to God for a breakthrough!

 Jeremiah 32:27 (KJV)